 Qu Dongyu, the director-general of the UN’s FAO, suggested last week a global food crisis of the scale seen in 2008 can still be averted.
 In an address to the 169th session of FAO’s Council, convened to discuss the consequences of the war in Ukraine on global food security, Qu emphasised the importance of keeping global supply chains functioning and highlighted the FAO’s work on the ground.

 “We must not shut down our global trade system and exports should not be restricted or taxed,” he said.

 But the FAO has sought to come up with more concrete proposals to help poorer countries through the crisis.
 These include fast implementation of detailed soil maps, supporting the most vulnerable countries to use fertilisers efficiently.

-Qu’s colleague Maximo Torero – the FAO’s chief economist – says financial aid will also have to be forthcoming.
+Qu’s colleague Maximo Torero – the FAO’s chief economist – tells Just Food financial aid will also have to be forthcoming.
 “It will be a mixture of grants and loans,” he says.

 Torero says the FAO is drawing up plans to help countries cope with the price of food.
 Its “mechanism of allocation” will be based on a country’s level of income and dependency on imports.

 “There are different levels of vulnerability.
 Some countries from directly importing but some are indirectly affected by the increase in prices, such as Mozambique and Benin,” he explains.